BCACTF/cscamp-2020/rip-into-this-rar/challenge.md

 Forensics

 ## Hints
-* Jack the Ripper's brother was known for liking cats, specifically hashcats.
+* John the Ripper's brother was known for liking cats, specifically hashcats.
 * Why start from *nothing*, if you already have *something*?
 (Read the question again!)

 ## Downloads